 Ministry of Social Development – benefit data, Student Loans and Allowances data

-Ministry of Education – secondary school achievement data, tertiary education data
+Ministry of Education – primary and secondary school achievement and intervention data, tertiary education data

 Ministry of Justice – charges data

 Ministry of Business, Innovation and Employment – tenancy bond data, migration and movements data